Mengyao-Li3/UoM_EEE_code/README.md

-Please download the folder 'Autoencoder_Challenge' as well and put it under the same directory with team_code.py
+Please download the folder 'Autoencoder_Challenge' from as well and put it under the same directory with team_code.py